The Logic of Filtering. How Noise Shapes the Sound of Recorded Music. New York: Oxford University Press (forthcoming, 2021).

 “How Much Noise is Necessary?
 Dithering and the Necessity of Noise in Digital Sound.”
 Paper presented at: ASCA Workshop 2014: Brains, Maps and Rhythms: Knowledge and Experience in (Bio)political Orders, 16-18 April 2014, University of Amsterdam, Netherlands.

 “Dithering. a Different Perspective on Noise in Sound Recording.”
-Paper presented at: Sound Signatures Winter School.
+Presentation at: Sound Signatures Winter School.
 Part I: Spaces, Objects and Embodied Practices, 13-17 January 2014, University of Amsterdam, Netherlands.